ivop/pokeysynth/README.md

-This means that, for example, a single channel instrument on channel 1, 2, and 3, and a filtered instrument on channel 4 is handled according to priority rule 6, which means that channel 1, 3 and 2+4 filtered are audible and the single instrument on channel 2 is muted.
+This means that, for example, a single channel instrument on channel 1, 2, and 3, and a filtered instrument on channel 4 is handled according to priority rule 6, which means that channel 1 (single), 3 (single) and 2+4 (filtered) are audible and the single channel instrument on channel 2 is muted.

 #### Further notes

 * Linked and Filtered instruments can be played at any of the involved channels and will sound correct.
-For example, on a plugin instance that listens to 13-16, a filtered instrument (1+3 or 2+4) can be played on MIDI channel 13 or 15, resulting in the sound being played back on Pokey channel 1 and 3, or on MIDI channel 14 or 16, resulting in the sound being played back on Pokey channel 2 and 4.
+For example, on a plugin instance that listens to 13-16, a filtered instrument (1+3 or 2+4) can be played on MIDI channel 13 or 15, resulting in the sound being played back utilizing Pokey channel 1 and 3, or on MIDI channel 14 or 16, resulting in the sound being played back using Pokey channel 2 and 4.
 * There's a somewhat hidden **sawtooth** timbre.
 To use it, you have to create a ```2CH Filter``` instruments and set the clock to 1.8MHz (normally you would set it to 15 or 64).
 The sawtooth is only audible when this instrument is played back on Pokey channel 1 or 3 (the channels that get clocked at 1.8MHz) and won't work on channels 2 and 4 because you cannot clock them at 1.8MHz.
 This is a hardware limitation.
 * For each timbre there's at least one example in the default sound bank.
 Instruments 0-45 are all 16-bit (linked) instruments or 32-bit (linked + filter), except for instrument 44, which is the 1.8MHz single channel (1 or 3) Poly5 square which is often used alongside.
 Instruments 64-107 are 8-bit and 16-bit (filter only) instruments.
 All instruments up to now run use the 64kHz base clock (or 1.8MHz override).
 Instruments 120-127 are a few 15kHz examples.
 * The hexadecimal values can be manually edited.
 Use the cursor keys to navigate through each list, and the hexadecimal number keys to enter values (0-9, a-f, or A-F).
 Cursor navigation is limited to the list you are currently editing.
 To edit another list, you have to focus it first.
 You can also use the ```+``` and ```-``` keys to increase and decrease the number by one.
 Using this while editing the note table argument values, it acts on the whole signed 32-bit integer value and the sign bit is correctly extended.